waggle-sensor/beehive-server/install.md

 You should be prompted for a RabbitMQ server admin password during this process.
 Remember to choose this password wisely.
 You can always rerun this step if you forget the password.

+## Issues and Todo Items

+### Registration keys should configurable

+Right now, a default registration public key is used for node registration.
+I think it makes sense to allow for a special dev key.